 In cases where the type of risk (i.e. the possible injury or harm to health) stems largely or entirely from one type of hazard, the issues surrounding terminology might not be problematic.
-However, harm may result from the interaction of several hazards, such as the synergistic effect of psychosocial and biomechanical hazards and ototoxic chemicals that, in combination with noise, have a more detrimental effect on hearing than noise alone.
-In such cases, the 'damaging energies' concept may result in risks being controlled independently of each other (Macdonald, 2005).
+However, harm may result from the interaction of several hazards.
+The synergistic effect of psychosocial and biomechanical hazards is an example of such interactions (Macdonald & Oakman, 2022)6 as is ototoxic chemicals that, combined with noise, have a more detrimental effect on hearing than noise alone.7 In such cases, the 'damaging energies' concept may result in risks being controlled independently of each other and not addressing the causation's complexity (Macdonald, 2005).